Dajagbon/Seaborn-example/README.md

 sns.countplot(data=planets, x='year')

-: Creates a count plot with year on the x-axis and count on the y-axis.
+: Creates a bar plot with the year on the x-axis and count on the y-axis.
     -

 plt.title('Number of Planets Discovered per Year')

-: Sets the title of the count plot.
+: Sets the title of the bar plot.
     -

 plt.xlabel('Year')